pyccel/pyccel/tutorial/ndarrays.md

 Pyccel makes a difference between ndarrays that own their data and the ones they don't.

-Pyccel call it own garbage collecting when needed but has a set of rules to do so:
+Pyccel calls its own garbage collector when needed, but has a set of rules to do so:

 -   Can not reassign ndarrays with different ranks.